 Journal of South Asian Association of Pediatric Dentistry (JSAAPD) is an online-only, peer reviewed, open access journal that aims for prompt publication of original research, case reports, and literature review in the field of Pediatric Dentistry.
-It has been designed to include current, reliable and most complete information on latest developments in the field of Pedodontics and Preventive Dentistry.
+It has been designed to include current, reliable, and most complete information on latest developments in the field of Pedodontics and Preventive Dentistry.
 It also provides a platform for the exchange of innovative and up-to-date ideas/research performed by pediatric dentists of South Asia for benefit of the child’s oral health.
-The editorial office promises peer review of the submitted manuscripts for the quality of publishing.
-It consists of a transparent review process which is performed by the editorial board members of JSAAPD or outside experts.
-Editors can manage the whole submission/review/publishing process.

-Journal of South Asian Association of Pediatric Dentistry (JSAAPD) is owned and managed under the auspices of the South Asian Association of Pediatric Dentistry, JAYPEE being the publisher.
+Journal of South Asian Association of Pediatric Dentistry (JSAAPD) is owned and managed under the auspices of the South Asian Association of Pediatric Dentistry, and Jaypee Brothers Medical Publishers (P) Ltd is the publisher.

-Journal of South Asian Association of Pediatric Dentistry (JSAAPD) publishes Tri-annually . in the last week of April, August and December.
+Journal of South Asian Association of Pediatric Dentistry (JSAAPD) publishes three issues per year.

 A comprehensive outlook on open access policy that we follow: